Getting Started

 When creating or updating component documentation:

-Create or update the markdown file
+Create the markdown file

 Documentation Structure

-Component documentation should follow this structure:
+Component documentation must follow this structure, in order:

 SectionDescription